hotosm/fmtm/docs/about/faq.md

    when mapping an entire area of interest.
 It can be difficult to **subdivide tasks** and know **who is working on what tasks.**.
 FMTM should solve this problem.

-2. Allow for coordinated field mapping outside of OpenStreetMap.
+2. Allow for coordinated field mapping **both inside and outside of OpenStreetMap**.
    Sometimes OpenStreetMap is not an appropriate target for the collected data, so a data flow outside of this ecosystem should be possible too.

+---

+### What makes FMTM unique in this space?

+- Fully open-source.
+- Manages both **coordination** and **data collection\*** in one framework.
+- Roadmapping input from the rich HOTOSM community.

+- Note that the data collection portion is outsourced to the excellent ecosystem of ODK tools.

 ---